What Is Powdery Mildew

 3. Repeat the application every 7-10 days until the powdery mildew is gone.

-1. Mix 1 tablespoon of potassium bicarbonate with ½ teaspoon of liquid soap (not detergent) in 1 gallon of water.
+1. Mix 1 tbsp of potassium bicarbonate with ½ tsp of liquid soap (not detergent) in 1 gallon of water.

 2. Spray the solution liberally on the plant’s affected areas, including the leaves’ top and bottom.